Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Abstract

 \section{Abstract}

-The recent explosion of interest in multimodal applications has resulted in a wide selection of datasets and methods for representing and integrating information from different signals.
-Despite these empirical advances, there remain fundamental research questions: \textit{how can we quantify the nature of interactions that exist among input features?
-Subsequently, how can we capture these interactions using suitable data-driven methods?} To answer this question, we propose an information-theoretic approach to quantify the degree of \textit{redundancy}, \textit{uniqueness}, and \textit{synergy} across input features, which we term the \name\ statistics of a multimodal distribution.
-Using $2$ newly proposed estimators that scale to high-dimensional distributions, we demonstrate their usefulness in quantifying the interactions within multimodal datasets, the nature of interactions captured by multimodal models, and principled approaches for model selection.
-We conduct extensive experiments on both synthetic datasets where the \name\ statistics are known and on large-scale multimodal benchmarks where \name\ estimation was previously impossible.
-Finally, to demonstrate the real-world applicability of our approach, we present three case studies in pathology, mood prediction, and robotic perception where our framework accurately recommends strong multimodal models for each application.
+The recent explosion of interest in multimodal applications has resulted in a wide selection of datasets and methods for representing and integrating information from different modalities.
+Despite these empirical advances, there remain fundamental research questions: \textit{How can we quantify the interactions that are necessary to solve a multimodal task?} \textit{Subsequently, what are the most suitable multimodal models to capture these interactions?} To answer these questions, we propose an information-theoretic approach to quantify the degree of \textit{redundancy}, \textit{uniqueness}, and \textit{synergy} relating input modalities with an output task.
+We term these three measures as the \textit{\name\ statistics of a multimodal distribution} (or \name\ for short), and introduce two new estimators for these PID statistics that scale to high-dimensional distributions.
+To validate \name\ estimation, we conduct extensive experiments on both synthetic datasets where the \name\ is known and on large-scale multimodal benchmarks where \name\ estimations are compared with human annotations.
+Finally, we demonstrate their usefulness in (1) quantifying interactions within multimodal datasets, (2) quantifying interactions captured by multimodal models, (3) principled approaches for model selection, and (4) three real-world case studies engaging with domain experts in pathology, mood prediction, and robotic perception where our framework helps to recommend strong multimodal models for each application.